Requirements for operators in the levy zone

 When do surveys need to be conducted?

-- Starting in June 2020, annual surveys must be carried out in June each year.
+- Annual volumetric surveys must be carried out in June each year.

 Note: This requirement does not apply to small sites holding an environmental authority to dispose less than 2,000 tonnes of waste per year, until 1 June 2022.